jimnguyen220/myPortfolio/README.md

 ### style.css
     This is a custom style sheet that I included to further customize box models for my different pages

+*note - github repository will also include portfolio3.html but is not going to be included in this project.
+Leaving it for reference with earlier pushes to github as that was earlier referred to as the portfolio.html page.